duyluonglc/lucid-mongo/instructions.md

 ## Registering provider

-Make sure to register the lucid provider to make use of `Database` and `Lucid` models.
+Make sure to register the lucid mongo provider to make use of `Database` and `LucidMongo` models.
 The providers are registered inside `start/app.js`

 ```js
 const providers = [